“LIFT UP YOUR HEARTS”

 The Holy Family was selected as the focal point in a shrine (now called the Meditation Room) located off the Main Worship area for private prayer and reflection, with the “Finding in the Temple” as the theme.
 The bas relief along the wall pictures the Holy Family on their return journey from Jerusalem and they meet up with us on our journeys.
 The bas relief includes the Scripture passage on this incident (Luke 2).
 The thought was that parents are particularly challenged as their children approach adolescence and Jesus was about 12 years old at that time.
 The room is designed as a Mediterranean Garden with wrought iron vigil stands in plantlike and organic shapes entitled “Reed Bundles” and “Burning Bush.”
 Their upward motions continue the “lifting up” theme of the entire facility, as does the design of the window.
 Chairs, rather than kneelers, were chosen to lend a relaxing conversation between the Holy Family and the families of St. Cecilia Parish and add an outdoor effect to the space.
 Panels of poetry are hung to help the people’s meditations.

-There are three sets of Stations of the Cross: The original ones are along the colonnade outside the southwest side of the building (by the school/rectory) and encourage people to “walk” the Stations themselves.
-Another set was placed in the Day Chapel (now the St. Cecilia Room) and a few years ago a set of the traditional style was hung in the Main Worship space.
+There are two sets of Stations of the Cross: The original ones are along the colonnade outside the southwest side of the building (by the school/rectory) and encourage people to “walk” the Stations themselves.
+Another set of the traditional style stations are hung in the Main Worship space.
 People can pray the Stations alone or in community at any time; although a regular communal prayer service is held on the Fridays of Lent.

 The Gathering Space is more than just a site for transitioning to and from secular and sacred space but also offers an opportunity to form community by not only conversations with other parishioners, but in outreach.
 Here, to name a few, we can serve the hungry through collections of food for the Westland Food Pantry as well as for Christmas dinners (both of which we share with other churches in the Westland area); help saves lives through Red Cross blood drives; comfort the elderly and sick with shawls accompanied by prayer.
 The signing up for parish events brings the people together then and during the event.
 The Gathering Space and the St. Cecilia Room are sites for parish socials after some Masses or prayer services.
 The names of the donors to the building campaign are listed on a wall hanging.

-Moving across the Gathering Space is the St. Cecilia Room which was originally the Eucharistic Chapel and the site for weekday Masses, Adoration of the Blessed Sacrament, and other prayer services attracting small groups.
+Moving across the Gathering Space is the St. Cecilia Room which was originally the Eucharistic Chapel.
 Today, it is a meeting room for parish groups, adult and children education, socials following liturgies or prayer services.

 A Quieting Room is provided for soothing and pacifying infants and young children in preparation for their return to the worshiping community.